wingo/whippet/doc/collector-mmc.md

 The mark byte array facilitates conservative collection by being an oracle for "does this address start an object".

-There is some support for concurrent marking by having three mark bit states (dead, survivor, marked) that rotate at each collection; some collector configurations can have mutators mark before waiting for other mutators to stop.
-True concurrent marking and associated barriers are not yet implemented.

 For a detailed introduction, see [Whippet: Towards a new local maximum](https://wingolog.org/archives/2023/02/07/whippet-towards-a-new-local-maximum), a talk given at FOSDEM 2023.